-In accordance with the approved schedule, no assessment was conducted for Western Aleutian Islands king crab this year, however, a full stock assessment will be conducted in 2020.
-Until then, the values generated from the previous stock assessment (below) will be rolled over for 2018/19 specifications.
-Additional information listed below summarizes the 2017 assessment.
+In accordance with the approved schedule, the Western Aleutian Islands king crab assessment is conducted triennially with the previous assessment in 2017.
+Therefore, a full stock assessment was conducted in 2020 with results to be applied for the 2020/21specifications.
+Additional information listed below summarizes the 2020 assessment.